-- Business combinations, segment reporting, and revenue recognition are other prevalent topics of SEC comments in recent years. - The comments relating to business combinations have often focused on why the company omitted the disclosures required by ASC 805, such as amounts of post-acquisition revenues and earnings and supplemental pro forma financial information, and compliance with the Regulation S-X Article 11 pro forma financial information and Regulation S-X Article 3-05 financial statements of businesses acquired or to be acquired. - The comments relating to segment reporting have often focused on the required disclosure of revenues from external customers for each group of similar products and services and revenues from external customers and long-lived assets attributable to the public entity's country of domicile and individual foreign countries that are material. - The areas addressed in the comments relating to revenue recognition include performance obligations, transaction price, variable consideration, recognizing revenue, gross versus net presentation and disaggregated revenue.
+- Segment reporting, and revenue recognition, and business combinations are other prevalent topics of SEC comments in recent years. - The comments relating to segment reporting have often focused on the required disclosure of revenues from external customers for each group of similar products and services and revenues from external customers and long-lived assets attributable to the public entity's country of domicile and individual foreign countries that are material. - The areas addressed in the comments relating to revenue recognition include performance obligations, transaction price, variable consideration, recognizing revenue, gross versus net presentation and disaggregated revenue. - The comments relating to business combinations have often focused on how the company assessed the considerations of asset acquisition vs. business combination, why the company omitted the disclosures required by ASC 805, such as amounts of post-acquisition revenues and earnings and supplemental pro forma financial information, and compliance with the Regulation S-X Article 11 pro forma financial information and Regulation S-X Article 3-05 financial statements of businesses acquired or to be acquired.